MRohit/Google-Go/README.md

 3. Switch case and type switch

-4. Functions (Pass by value & Pass by reference)
+4. Functions (Pass by value, Pass by reference and inline functions)

 Trying to build something productive where I can use Go along with other technologies.